sayersauce/civ-bot/README.md

 [Install]
 WantedBy=multi-user.target
 ```
-Start the bot using `sudo systemctl start civ-bot.service`
+Start the bot using `sudo systemctl start civ-bot.service`.

-Enable the bot on boot with `sudo systemctl enable civ-bot.service`
+Enable the bot on boot with `sudo systemctl enable civ-bot.service`.